Spec-Rite/aws-lambda-base-images/README.md

+## Spec-rite Lambda Base Container Layers

+This forked repository contains the dockerfiles that allow us to run lambda containers.
+Using these containers we can build layers using the exact runtime environment that the lambda runs in.

+We only use python3.13 for now.
+So the first thing you will want to do is checkout that branch.
+The other branches are here just in case we ever need them.

 ## AWS Lambda Base Container Images

 AWS provided base images for Lambda contain all the required components to run your functions packaged as container images on AWS Lambda.